 Key representatives from government agencies, civil society and non-government organisations (NGOs) gathered on Thursday last week for the Pa Enua Action for Resilient Livelihoods (PEARL) inception workshop at the USP Campus.

 The Infrastructure Cook Islands and Tindall Foundation “Bin to Win” competition has wrapped up – and the winners proved hard to choose, say the organisers.

-This weekly column is provided by Te Ipukarea Society.
-It deals with environment and conservation matters of interest to the Cook Islands.
-This article is based on a longer article by Patricia Zurita, chief executive of BirdLife.
+This weekly column is contributed by Te Ipukarea Society.
+It deals with conservation and environment matters of interest to the Cook Islands.